-Have you ever been to a 4th of July cookout or patriotic get-together when you’re trying to get healthy or lose weight?
+Have you ever been to a summer BBQ, cookout or patriotic get-together when you’re trying to get healthy or lose weight?

 The foods typically served are processed and full of fat, sugar, and carbs.

 It can be very difficult to stay on track with your fitness and health goals eating foods like that.

 They’re quick, easy, and great for the metabolism.